JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 > **WARNING** If you need to persist sensitive data like passwords, please see [Persisting Sensitive Data](persisting_sensitive_data.md).

-## Using PropertiesComponent for simple non-roamable persistence
+## Using PropertiesComponent for Simple Non-Roamable Persistence

 If the only thing that your plugin needs to persist is a few simple values, the easiest way to do so is to use the [`com.intellij.ide.util.PropertiesComponent`](upsource:///platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
 It can be used for saving both application-level values and project-level values (stored in the workspace file).
 Roaming is disabled for `PropertiesComponent`, so use it only for temporary, non-roamable properties.